 Alison’s maternal fetal medicine doctor told her and Kyle about a patient he'd recently seen with a similar condition.
 He’d sent her to the Colorado Fetal Care Center at Children’s Hospital Colorado for fetal surgery, to positive results.
 Alison’s dad, an anesthesiologist in Castle Rock, Colorado, consulted a physician friend, who confirmed that fetal surgery can offer kids with spina bifida a better outcome.

 Within a week, Kyle and Alison made the drive from their home in Tucson, Arizona, to Children’s Colorado, for a battery of evaluations and tests.
-Pediatric surgeon Kenneth Liechty, MD, Center co-director and the leader of Alison’s care team, recommended fetal surgery to repair Peyton’s myeloschisis.
+Pediatric surgeon Kenneth Liechty, MD, and the leader of Alison’s care team, recommended fetal surgery to repair Peyton’s myeloschisis.

 In addition to exposing the spine, a myeloschisis opening creates a drain for cerebrospinal fluid.
 The resulting lack of fluid can allow the brainstem to settle into the spine’s opening at the base of the skull, a complication known as the Chiari malformation.
 Aside from creating additional neurological problems, this malformation blocks the normal circulation of fluid, leading to hydrocephalus, or “water on the brain,” a potentially fatal condition.